 According to official figures from the Kogi State Emergency Management Agency (SEMA), over 1,380 schools and about 5,550 children were affected by flooding caused by climate change in 2022.

-Corroborating this, Dorcas Elebiyo, the Kogi State former Commissioner for Education, in year 2012 gave accounts of how 548 primary and secondary schools were affected by flood that ravaged some communities.
+Corroborating this, Dorcas Elebiyo, the Kogi State former Commissioner for Education, in the year 2012 gave accounts of how 548 primary and secondary schools were affected by floods that ravaged some communities.
 A situation she said denied over 100,000 persons access to education.
-In her account, Elebiyo disclosed that Ibaji Local Government Area of the state was the worst hit as all schools were completely taken over by floods, making it impossible for all persons to have access to education.
+In her account, Elebiyo disclosed that the Ibaji Local Government Area of the state was the worst hit as all schools were completely taken over by floods, making it impossible for all persons to have access to education.

-Mr. Hassan Ameh, a teacher in one of the public primary Schools in Ibaji who spoke to MAWA-Foundation, narrated how the 2012 flood ended education of many persons in the area.
+Mr. Hassan Ameh, a teacher in one of the public primary Schools in Ibaji who spoke to MAWA-Foundation, narrated how the 2012 flood ended the education of many persons in the area.

 Ameh said he counted over 13 families who could not send their kids back to school after the flood because they had no money to buy back school desks, books, and uniforms destroyed by the flood.